RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv5/Decompilation/Building.md

     !!! tip
         It's recommended to clone vcpkg into a short path such as `C:/src` to keep future commands from getting too long.

-    Run the following command in the vcpkg repository in Command Prompt:
+    Run the following command in the vcpkg repository:
     === "64-bit"

         ```